 - You have two years from when the incident occurred to submit your claim in any cases of any personal injuries or property damages.

 - Cases don’t have to be decided within this timeframe, but if you wish to get any sort of compensation for your accident and you do not file a claim in that timeframe, you will be out of luck.

 - This period of time gets even shorter if the accident involves any government vehicle or happened on any government property.
 If this is the case you will need to file a claim with the government agency involved as soon as possible or risk missing out on winning any claims.

 What Is The Contributory Negligence Rule In Alabama?

 If a party is proved to be at fault for any percentage of the accident, they cannot receive any type of monetary compensation no matter how small that percentage is.

 This strict rule means that even if you were to win your case from a liability viewpoint, the fact that you had anything to do with the accident occurring means you cannot collect any money for what happened.

 This can be a very severe penalty and one that most states do not abide by, but those are the rules in Alabama and every driver in the state should be aware of them.

-Contributory negligence is an extremely tough rule, but it is not one that should stop you from consulting a qualified personal injury attorney like the ones from Liddon Law who can help guide you through the laws and make sure you do not lose out on any compensation that you are owed.
-Contact Liddon Law today to set up a free initial consultation.
+Contributory negligence is an extremely tough rule, but it shouldn’t stop you from consulting with a qualified personal injury attorney.
+The attorneys at Liddon Law Firm can help guide you through the laws and make sure you do not lose out on any compensation that you are owed.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.